jeremylee73/plague-inc/README.md

 Wednesday, May 22
 -----------------------------------------------------------------------------------------------------------------------------
+Jeremy - I added all the Symptom mutations to a DropdownList and made them selectable.
+I also created the image for airports and docks and added them to cities.

 Victor - I added the display for stats of mutations when selecting them on the DropdownList.

 Thursday, May 23